hckim96/cp2022/project2/p2wiki.md

   - So as the thread_num become twice, update()'s time becomes 4x ~ 8x, update count becomes 0.125x ~ 0.25x.
   - However, above results shows better performance than my expectation.
   - By seeing the above results, collect() time seems to be propotional to n. (then, 0.25x ~ 0.5x, which seems to fits the 'each_diff_with_before' column)

+- Summary: Causes of performance degradation are increase of runtime of collect() (because of increase of array size of a_table and snap) and increase of number of call of collect() inside scan() (because of increase of probability of other thread's update() intervene within interval of scan()).